Experiences

 It wasn’t long before lavender came to mind with the inspiration deriving from their craving of a space that took them away from their busy and often stressful corporate lives together with recreating their honeymoon experience in Provence, France, as Marianne explains,

-“My work in Sydney is quite stressful and I’ve always been drawn to lavender for its calming properties, and then I fell in love with lavender following our honeymoon in Provence where there was lavender as far as your eyes could see.
-So, it’s a combination of those two things as well as wanting to bring something new to the Hunter Valley.”
+“My work in Sydney is quite stressful and I’ve always been drawn to lavender for its calming properties.
+Then I fell in love with lavender following our honeymoon in Provence where there was lavender as far as your eyes could see."

-“We officially moved to Broke in February this year, I was traveling back and forth from Sydney for 3 years, as that was were my work was.
-However we spent most of lockdown here which made us realise we needed to work out how we were going to make having a farm sustainable, living in two places just wasn’t an option.”
+“We officially moved to Broke in February 2023, I was traveling back and forth from Sydney for 3 years, as that was were my work was.
+However, we spent most of lockdown here which made us realise we needed to work out how we were going to make having a farm sustainable, living in two places just wasn’t an option.

 “14 acres isn’t a lot of land, it rules out grapes and olives so we had to think about what we could work with that would be profitable, and was manageable for the two of us.”